 Political Events

-Natural gas prices are particularly sensitive to political events, as government decisions can directly influence supply and demand.
+Natural gas prices are susceptible to political events, as government decisions can directly influence supply and demand.
 A few examples include:

 The surge in demand for liquefied natural gas (LNG) and pipeline exports led to widespread supply chain disruptions in key industries such as steel production, food processing, and fertilizer manufacturing.
 Despite increased U.S. natural gas production, supply couldn’t keep up with the growing demand.
 This imbalance caused natural gas prices to double between February and October 2022.